Joshua Eiffe

 Darrell Hazen was elected to the Board of Education on May 16, 2023 and was sworn in on May 23, 2023 to fill a vacancy on the board.

 Darrell has served on the district’s Shared Decision Making Committee, Elementary School Principal Selection Committees and Challenged Books Review Committee.
-He’s also assisted Stephanie in her roles as past PTA president and vice president.
+He’s also assisted the PTA in various ways.

 In the community, Darrell has volunteered at the Stillwater Community Center with youth sports activities.